 - Tanukidani Fudoin Fire Festival – This fire festival takes place in the mountains of eastern Kyoto, officiated by mountain priests who prepare the fire from pine branches before walking across the burning ashes.
 Visitors can attempt to walk across too.

-- Mitarashi Matsuri – This festival is hosted at Shimogamo-jinja Shrine on the four days surrounding the Day of the Ox, July 27 in 2019.
+- Mitarashi Matsuri – This festival is hosted at Shimogamo-jinja Shrine on the four days surrounding the Day of the Ox.
 Participants wade in a shallow stream to pray for protection from disasters and good health. for an admission fee, visitors are given a candle to light and offer to the gods.

 Kyoto in August

-- Gojozaka Festival – Held for four days around mid-August, with 2019’s dates to be announced, the Gojozaka Festival celebrates all things pottery at the Kiyomizu-dera Temple, which has long been known for its pottery.
+- Gojozaka Pottery Festival – Held for four days around mid-August, the Gojozaka Festival celebrates all things pottery at the Kiyomizu-dera Temple, which has long been known for its pottery.
 Visitors will have the opportunity to buy all sorts of treasures, with nearly 500 stalls offering thousands of bargains.

 - Mando Nagashi Festival – On August 16, this festival is a lantern floating event which includes traditional music and dancing along with displays of the ancient art of cormorant fishing known as ukai.

 - Gozan no Okuribi – Also on August 16 is this month’s crowning event, the Daimonji Fire Festival.
 Huge Chinese characters on the hills around town are set ablaze, with four other mountains lit in a counterclockwise motion every 15 minutes; locals and visitors watch from hotel rooftops and parts of the Imperial Palace Park.